derfurkan/derfurkan/README.md

  # Hi there 👋
  </div>
 <p align="justify">
 welcome to my GitHub Page.
-My name is furkan currently i am 17 Years old and a passionate software developer from Germany.
-My favorite programming languages are Java and C#.
-Currently I am a student and have the intention to work as a software developer in the future.
+My name is furkan currently i am 17 Years old and a passionate software developer from Germany.</br>Currently I am a student and have the intention to work as a software developer in the future.

 </p>